 The relationship between half-life and the amount of a radionuclide required to give an activity of one rutherford is shown in the figure.
 This amount of material can be calculated using λ, which is the decay constant of certain nuclide:

 The following figure illustrates the amount of material necessary for 37 kilorutherford of radioactivity.
-It is obvious, that the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
-Of course, the longer lived substance will remain radioactive for a much longer time.
+Obviously, the longer the half-life, the greater the quantity of radionuclide needed to produce the same activity.
+Of course, the longer-lived substance will remain radioactive for much longer.
 As can be seen, the amount of material necessary for 37 kRd of radioactivity can vary from an amount too small to be seen (0.00088 gram of cobalt-60), through 1 gram of radium-226, to almost three tons of uranium-238.

 Example – Calculation of Radioactivity

-A sample of material contains 1 mikrogram of iodine-131.
-Note that, iodine-131 plays a major role as a radioactive isotope present in nuclear fission products, and it a major contributor to the health hazards when released into the atmosphere during an accident.
+A sample of material contains 1 microgram of iodine-131.
+Note that iodine-131 plays a major role as a radioactive isotope present in nuclear fission products.
+It is a major contributor to health hazards when released into the atmosphere during an accident.
 Iodine-131 has a half-life of 8.02 days.

-- The number of iodine-131 atoms initially present.
+- The number of iodine-131 atoms is initially present.

 - The activity of the iodine-131 in curies.

-- The number of iodine-131 atoms that will remain in 50 days.
+- The number of iodine-131 atoms will remain in 50 days.

 - The time it will take for the activity to reach 0.1 mCi.